Church of St Constantine and Helena, Pazardzhik

-Church of St Constantine and Helena (Св. Св. Константин и Елена) is a Eastern Orthodox church located in Pazardzhik, Bulgaria.
+Church of St Constantine and Helena (Св. Св. Константин и Елена) is an Eastern Orthodox church located in Pazardzhik, Bulgaria.

 History

 St Constantine (St Kostadin) was the first church built in 1848 with a special firman by Constantinople.
 The first priest was Pope George.

 The Church of St. Constantine and Helena" town.
 It is located in the heart of the former Chiksalon district of Pazardzhik.
 In fact, it is the neighborhood church that also bears the name of the protectors of the district town.

 On November 8, 1847, the second school in Pazardzhik was opened in the yard of the church.

 On September 20, 1866, the church burned down.
 Many locals from the neighborhood began to collect aid to build a new church of stone and bricks.
 It was restored in 1873 by the Bratsigovo architects, with Dimitar Boyanin being chief master.
 The newly reconstructed church is a three-aisled basilica with naves separated by columns.

 The consecration of the church took place on October 23, 1890, by Bishop Parthenius.